Laci1953/Z80AS/README.md

 # Z80AS - last update on 11 May 2023
--fixed syntax checking related bugs in the command line

 Z80 Assembler compatible with the HiTech C compiler, ZAS assembler and LINK linker